mjordan/islandora_workbench_docs/docs/fields.md

 ### Values in the "file" column

-Values in the `file` field contain the location of files that are used to create Drupal Media.
-Workbench can create only one media per CSV record; the type of media is determined by identifying in your configuration file a value from the "Islandora Media Use" vocabulary.
-File locations can be relative to the directory named in `input_dir`, absolute paths, or URLs.
+Values in the reserved `file` CSV field contain the location of files that are used to create Drupal Media.
+By default, Workbench pushes up to Drupal only one file, and creates only one resulting media per CSV record.
+However, it is possible to push up [multiple files](/islandora_workbench_docs/adding_multiple_media/) per CSV record (and create all of their corresponding media).

+File locations in the `file` field can be relative to the directory named in `input_dir`, absolute paths, or URLs.
 Examples of each:

 * relative to directory named in the `input_dir` configuration setting: `myfile.png`
 * absolute: `/tmp/data/myfile.png`